Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Technical Details

 \subsection{Hard- and Software Requirements}

 Our implementation is based on NVIDIA FLARE, as described in the main paper.
 The required software configuration includes Python 3.10.17, CUDA 12.2, and PyTorch 2.7.0+cu126.
 We also used a nightly build of FLARE 2.6.1.
 All remaining dependencies are listed in the requirements.txt file provided in our codebase.
-Experiments were conducted on a SLURM-managed cluster using NVIDIA A100 GPUs with 40GB memory.
-For the centralized FL experiments, we used a total of three GPUs, while for the decentralized setup, we assigned one GPU per client.
-This allocation was primarily dictated by the FLARE-specific implementation requirements rather than the computational demands of the models.
+Experiments were conducted on an SLURM-managed cluster using NVIDIA A100 GPUs with 40GB memory.
+We used up to three GPUs per training run.
+Each experiment can be executed with a single GPU, though.